AdobeDocs/experience-manager-cloud-service.en/help/security/web-application-firewall-and-cnd-rules.md

       ![Selet Targeted deployment](/help/security/assets/target-deployment.png)

    1. Select the repository and branch as needed.
-Note that if a Config pipeline already exists for the selected environment, this selection will be disabled.
+If a Config pipeline exists for the selected environment, this selection is disabled.

       ![Overview of a Config Pipeline](/help/security/assets/config-pipeline.png)